cjmartin/launchcalendar.org/_posts/2025-04-29-firefly-alpha-lockheed-martin-lm400-satellite-bus.md

     video_id: o35dNjHwWuc
 images: []
 ---
-Firefly Aerospace launched the FLTA006 'Message In A Booster' mission aboard Alpha from SLC-2W at Vandenberg on April 29, 2025 at 13:37 UTC.
-The mission, carrying Lockheed Martin's LM400 Pathfinder tech demonstrator, suffered a mishap during stage separation, preventing orbit insertion; the second stage and payload safely impacted the Pacific Ocean.
-The launch, which experienced delays due to weather and range restrictions, represented the sixth flight of Alpha and was part of a larger agreement for up to 25 missions for Lockheed Martin.
-Firefly and its partners are investigating the anomaly, with additional Alpha launches planned as part of their rapid launch services expansion.
+On April 29, 2025, Firefly Aerospace launched its sixth Alpha rocket from SLC-2W at Vandenberg Space Force Base on the 'Message in a Booster' mission, carrying a prototype LM 400 satellite bus from Lockheed Martin.
+Despite delays due to weather and range restrictions, the mission lifted off at 13:37 UTC; however, after stage separation, a failure of the upper stage Lightning engine nozzle resulted in a loss of thrust and prevented orbital insertion.
+Both the upper stage and payload safely impacted the Pacific Ocean near Antarctica.
+The FAA has since grounded Alpha pending the outcome of a mishap investigation, with future launches contingent on corrective actions.
+Firefly and Lockheed Martin remain committed to advancing rapid launch capability, with up to 25 LM 400 launches planned.